dleonard0/red-json/README.md

 ## General usage

-Your JSON input text should be NUL-terminated and all in memory.
+Make sure your JSON input text is NUL-terminated.

-Any pointer into the JSON text will represent just the JSON value to which it points, structured or not, and ignorant of any value that comes after it.
+Any `const char *` pointer into the JSON text can be used to represent the value to which it points, structured or not.

-For example, a pointer to the `[` character in the JSON text `[10,2,3]` will represent the whole array as a value, while a pointer to the `1` will represent just the number value 10.
+For example, a pointer to the `[` character in `[10,2,3]` will represent the entire array, while a pointer to the `1` will represent just the value 10.

-Leading whitespace is always acceptable.
+Leading whitespace is acceptable.

 ### Converters